Frozen Kiwi Pops can are delicious just as they are or can be made extra special by coating them in yoghurt or chocolate.

 Tips for coating frozen kiwi in chocolate.

 - Make sure the kiwi is completely frozen before dipping in the chocolate.
 If the kiwi is wet then the chocolate will slide off.
-The chocolate will instantly harden when you dip.
+The chocolate will instantly harden when you dip it.
 Enjoy straight away or return to the freezer to enjoy later.

 - 3 Kiwis